 I’ve been unwell lately, including a 2 week stay in hospital (I’ll save that for another post).
-Having been home for 2-3 weeks now, today was the first day I really had the energy to bake.
+Since having been home for 2-3 weeks now, today was the first day I really had the energy to bake.
 So, unashamedly I decided to make these Extreme Chocolate Cookies for our gorgeous children and my wonderful hubby, who has taken THE BEST care of me.
 I really do love that man.

 Recipe : Makes 18 Extreme Chocolate Cookies